 Cost: Completely free

-Moodle LMS is the optimal solution for organizing distance learning, within which you can independently select the schedule and sequence of studying the material.
+Moodle enterprise LMS is the optimal solution for organizing distance learning, within which you can independently select the schedule and sequence of studying the material.
 Moreover, you will be able to control the assimilation of the material of each of the students and identify their strengths and weaknesses.

 Pros